ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

     TauLabs Sparky2** <common-taulabs-sparky2>

-\* these devices are sensor add-on boards for a Beagle Bone microcomputer.
-See board links for details
+\* these devices are sensor add-on boards for a Linux-based microcomputer.
+See board links for details.

 \** due to flash memory limitations, these boards do not include all ArduPilot features.
 See :ref:`Firmware Limitations <common-limited_firmware>` for details.